kartik6388k-tech/Tunnel-Rescue-and-Restoration-for-Railways/README.md

 - Edge protection
 - Communication between rescue members

-The report also considers a **human-chain technique** as a fallback option when rope-based equipment is unavailable.
+The project also considers a **human-chain technique** as a fallback option when rope-based equipment is unavailable.

 ---